BoniatoRelleno/Ganimedes/README.md

 >COST: 1200 (you can ask me for a custom cost version on Discord or change the route price with other mods)

+The internal name for custom dungeon interiors is just `Ganimedes`

-I will continue improving and updating it, so don't hesitate to report bugs or suggestions in my [github](https://github.com/BoniatoRelleno/Ganimedes) or in the [Discord forum](https://discord.gg/6ds27tH8).
+I will continue improving and updating it, so don't hesitate to report bugs or suggestions in my [github](https://github.com/BoniatoRelleno/Ganimedes) or in the Ganimedes thread located in the "mod-releases" channel of the [Lethal Company Modding Discord](https://discord.gg/6ds27tH8).
 All feedback is appreciated <3

 # New scrap
-6 new thematic scraps that only appear on the new moon!
+7 new thematic scraps that only appear on the new moon!
 Maybe there is some surprise ;)

 # Images
 ![Ganimedes Image 1](https://i.imgur.com/y0zgjQD.png)